HuestonCo/wordpress-llm-crawler-log/readme.txt

 5. Last 100 hits table showing real-time bot activity

 == Changelog ==
+= 1.3.1 =
+* Fixed all WordPress.org plugin check errors and warnings for improved code quality and security

 = 1.3.0 =
 * Major update with focus on LLM/AI bot tracking
 * Added 5 new specialized shortcodes for flexible display